Thegidi: Critical reception

 Baradwaj Rangan of The Hindu wrote "there are plenty of tense moments, thanks to the deliberate pacing (that steers clear of cheap, amped-up thrills) and the fact that the film keeps zooming in on a small cast of characters.
 Thegidi is proof that if the small things are worked out well, the bigger ones will take care of themselves".
 Sify called the film "a well-made, edge-of- the-seat thriller with enough twists and turns.
 It keeps the deception game going till the last scene, with a taut script and outstanding BGM by Nivas Prasanna".
-Indiaglitz gave it a 3.5/5 rating and stated, "Thegidi is one such brilliant movie flaunted by beaming background score grips your adrenaline rush through the movie".
-Rediff gave it a 2.5 star rating and called it "a great effort by debutant director P Ramesh, who seems to have extracted the best from his team, be it the actors or the technicians".
+S. Saraswathi of Rediff.com gave it a 2.5 star rating and called it "a great effort by debutant director P Ramesh, who seems to have extracted the best from his team, be it the actors or the technicians".

-The Times of India gave the film 3 stars out of 5 and said "What's refreshing about Thegidi is how director Ramesh manages to keep things understated even when the situations seem to turn overwhelming.
+M. Suganth of The Times of India gave the film 3 stars out of 5 and said "What's refreshing about Thegidi is how director Ramesh manages to keep things understated even when the situations seem to turn overwhelming.
 Barring a couple of scenes, there is a matter-of-factness in the approach that keeps the movie from turning into a bombastic thriller in which everything is at stake.
 This is the film's plus and also its weakness".
-Oneindia in its review said "The film leaves an impact from the word go, the film attracts you.
-The first fifteen minutes should not be missed by audience and the opening credits is impressive".
 IANS gave it 3.5 stars and wrote, "With its share of ups and downs, Thegidi is a taut film executed in style.

 Box office

 The film had a slow start at the box office, but improved later due to positive reviews from critics and word of mouth.
-According to Behindwoods.com, the film's shows increased in its 4th week.
-At the Chennai box office, the film had collected 96,62,193 after 8 weeks.
-In March 2014, Producers Council's President Keyaar said that Thegidi was one of the two Tamil films that turned out to be profitable ventures for all sections in 2014 till then.
 Sify later reported that the film was profitable if the collections from the theatrical run and the dubbing and satellite rights were added together.
-Producer C. V. Kumar in late March informed that the rights for music and overseas were sold for 7 lacs and 24 lacs respectively and that the film had collected a theatrical share of 2.2 crores till then.

-Sequel